FLACOCO: Fault Localization for Java based on Industry-grade Coverage: Abstract

 \section{Abstract}

 Fault localization is an essential step in the debugging process.
-Spectrum-Based Fault Localization (SBFL) is a popular fault localization family of techniques, utilizing code-coverage to predict suspicious lines of code.
+Spectrum-Based Fault Localization (SBFL) is a well-researched fault localization technique, utilizing code-coverage to predict suspicious lines of code.
+However, the maturity of SBFL tools is arguably low.
 In this paper, we present \flacoco{}, a new fault localization tool for Java.
-The key novelty of \flacoco{} is that it is built on top of one of the most used and most reliable coverage libraries for Java, \jacoco{}. \flacoco{} is made available through a well-designed command-line interface and Java API and supports all Java versions.
-We validate \flacoco{} on two use-cases from the automatic program repair domain by reproducing previous scientific experiments.
-We find it is capable of effectively replacing the state-of-the-art FL library.
-Overall, we hope that \flacoco{} will help research in fault localization as well as industry adoption thanks to being founded on industry-grade code coverage.
-An introductory video is available at \textbf{\url{https://youtu.be/RFRyvQuwRYA}}
+The key novelty of \flacoco{} is that it is built on top of one of the most used and reliable coverage libraries for Java, \jacoco{}.
+We demonstrate that \flacoco{} is the only fault localization tool working on different versions of Java, incl. the most recent LTS Java 17.
+We also show that \flacoco is able to perform fault localization on \totalProjects active and popular open-source projects hosted on \github, further demonstrating its robustness.